cosmodesi/pyrecon/README.md

  - IterativeFFTReconstruction, based on Julian Bautista's code https://github.com/julianbautista/eboss_clustering/blob/master/python/recon.py

-A typical reconstruction run is (e.g. for MultiGridReconstruction; the same works for other algorithms):
+With Python, a typical reconstruction run is (e.g. for MultiGridReconstruction; the same works for other algorithms):
 ```
 from pyrecon import MultiGridReconstruction